Official Professional Biography

 I serve on the board of the Pasadena Education Network (PEN), an organization that promotes family participation in public education and provides parent education programs to help parents explore, evaluate, and engage with their public schools.

-I teach math classes for elementary and middle school students as part of the CPA STEM for Families program at Caltech and I co-teach a course at Caltech on K-14 educational outreach that enables undergraduate and graduate students to design classes for local K-12 and community college students in math & CS.
+I have taught math classes for elementary and middle school students as part of the CPA STEM for Families program at Caltech and I co-teach a course at Caltech on K-14 educational outreach that enables undergraduate and graduate students to design classes for local K-12 and community college students in math & CS.

 I frequently serve on the advisory boards of startups and funds in the areas of machine learning / AI, sustainability, and education.
 Recent examples include Virtualitics, FreeFlow, and the Math Academy.